kargam0167/kargam0167.github.io/_pages/about.md

 Today, I am focusing on social media and online forums as data sources.
 Given the increasing importance of online spaces in shaping our social lives and sense of self, this is a fascinating area of research.

 ***
-> Research isn't just a job; I love doing it.
-It's a constant learning, adapting, and evolving journey.
+> Research isn't just a job; I love it.
+It's a journey of constant learning, adaptation, and evolution.
 ***

 ![Workflow]({{site.baseurl}}/images/09-1.jpeg)

 I've spent much time researching social media, collecting and understanding metadata, and spotting trends that help us understand behavior changes.
-This research led to several published papers <a href="https://firstmonday.org/ojs/index.php/fm/article/view/12725/10744>like this one</a>, which later formed my Ph.D. thesis.
+This research led to several published papers  and formed my Ph.D. thesis.

 <div class="gallery-box">
   <div class="gallery">